SHARE: Optimizing Secure Hub Allocation and Routing Efficiency in Payment Channel Networks: SHARE: System Overview

-\textbf{Side-channel mitigation.} We acknowledge existing TEE implementations remain vulnerable to side-channel attacks \cite{MurdockOGBGP20, fei2021security}.
-To mitigate this, SHARE employs side-channel resistant cryptographic libraries\footnote{https://www.trustedfirmware.org/projects/mbed-tls/}.
-We emphasize that side-channel protection falls beyond our core research scope, as it constitutes an independent research challenge.
+\textbf{Side-channel mitigation.} Existing TEE implementations remain vulnerable to side-channel attacks \cite{MurdockOGBGP20, fei2021security}.
+To reduce this risk, SHARE uses side-channel-resistant cryptographic libraries\footnote{https://www.trustedfirmware.org/projects/mbed-tls/}.
+Side-channel hardening is not the main focus of this paper and is treated as an orthogonal engineering concern.